Love Bombing Meaning

 Attempt to secure relationships quickly through intensity

-Avoidant individuals, on the other hand, may display inconsistent engagement, contributing to unstable relational dynamics when combined with intense early attachment behaviors.
+Avoidant individuals, on the other hand, may display inconsistent engagement, which, when combined with intense early attachment behaviors, contributes to unstable relational dynamics.

 Why Love Bombing Feels So Intense